Knofbath/kc-vita-translation/README_mith.txt

 =head1 TODO THINGS

+- Operations button menu untranslated.
+- Options menu untranslated.
+- operations and strategy screens have a bunch of untranslated texts
+- some textures have weird red background (dock empty message) or pink (formations in battle, Diamond, Double Line)
+- Strategy is too wide.
+Choose is too wide.
 - extend the dictionaries for utf8+16 translation and give them more options and logic
 - speed up application of dictionaries to binary files by cleaning out the